RufflesScug/RufflesScug/README.md

 statuses!!
-whenever i have simply dniuf or dni in my name, you can actually interact with me... i only put these because i may feel uncomfortable in a place i like!! i dont bite please sit here... idc what fandom.. idk how freakin old u are jus sit w me...oka? oka

-any other dni's should be respected pleas..
+whenever i have simply dniuf or dni in my name, you can actually interact with me... i only put these because i may feel uncomfortable in a place i like!! i dont bite please sit here... idc what fandom.. idk how freakin old u are jus sit w me...oka? oka at school= at my home pony town is open and i cant actually see cus yes im atschool and im running pone on my puter but always feel free to cuddle me when i have at school in name current status: 'exoworo, at school check git!!' c+h freely any other dni's should be respected pleas..

 # IF IM SITTING IN YOUR PLACE OR BOTHERING YOU PLEASE WHISP ME NO MATTER MY DNI!